VanEck

 VanEck is a global investment management firm headquartered in New York City.
 The firm is primarily engaged in issuing exchange-traded fund (ETF) products although it also deals with mutual funds and separately managed accounts for institutional investors.
 It was a pioneer of investing in foreign growth stocks as well as gold investing.

 Outside the U.S., the firm has offices in Europe and Asia–Pacific.

+In 2024, the United States Securities and Exchange Commission fined the company $1.75 million for paying Dave Portnoy to artificially inflate the value of its exchange-traded fund (ETF) without adequate disclosures.